aberdean/google-scholarship-fend-projects/mws-restaurant-stage-1/README.md

 ## Background

 In **Stage 1** of this project, a static restaurant reviews website is converted into one that is responsive on different sized displays.
-In addition, accessibility is implemented, so the site is ready for screen reader use.
+In addition, accessibility is implemented, so the site is ready for screen reader and/or keyboard use.
 Finally, a service worker is implemented, to allow for a seamless offline experience.

 ### Installation